Siminic87/user-centric-milestone-final/README.md

 - The video used in this site was embedded from [youtube.com](https://www.youtube.com/watch?v=cP74xRrlSW4m)

 ### Portfolio Carousel
-- Advice for adapting Bootstrap carousel snippet for showing multiple slides at one found on https://stackoverflow.com/questions/20007610/bootstrap-carousel-multiple-frames-at-once
+- Advice for adapting Bootstrap carousel snippet for showing multiple slides at one found on [stackoverflow.com](https://stackoverflow.com/questions/20007610/bootstrap-carousel-multiple-frames-at-once)

+### Contact Form
+- Bootstrap Contact Form snippet found on [bootsnip.com](https://bootsnipp.com/snippets/95Oj)